suikan4github/kaiten-yaki/INSTALL.md

 The unit of value is milliseconds.
 The target linux kernel may take this duration, to calculate a hash value from the given passphrase.
 You can change this duration through this parameter.

 The smaller value gives the weaker security.

+### About the extra logical volume
+From ver 1.3.0, Kaiten-yaki support two extra volume in addition to LVROOT and LVSWAP.
+- LVEXT1
+- LVEXT2

+The usage of the extra logical volume is up to the user.
+Typically, user may want to use it for example separated /home partition.

+The name of the extra volume is the concatenation of the LVROOTNAME and LVEXTnSUFFIX ( where n is 1 or 2 ).
+For example, let's assume following configuration :
+- LVROOTNAME="FOO"
+- LVEXT1SUFFIX="_BAR"

+Thus, the name of the LVEXT1 is "FOO_BAR".

+### Partition and logical volume creation order.
+Kaiten-yaki creates the partition/volume in the following order :
+1. EFI partition
+1. LUKS partition
+1. LVSWAP
+1. LVROOT
+1. LVEXT1
+1. LVEXT2

 ## First stage: Setting up the volumes
 After you set the configuration parameters correctly, execute the following command from the shell.
 Again, you have to be promoted as the root user, and you have to use Bash.